15 Email Etiquette Rules You Should Follow At Workplace

 14. Check your attachments

-Missing email attachments and inserting large files affect email etiquette and contribute to a bad user experience.
+Missing email attachments and inserting large files affect email etiquette and harm user experience.

 ✔️ Check your emails for file attachments before sending them.